dqops/dqo/docs/getting-started/run-data-quality-checks/run-data-quality-checks.md

 ## Next step

-Now that you have run the checks, you can [inspect the results on the dashboards](../../getting-started/review-results-on-dashboards/review-results-on-dashboards.md).
+Now that you have run the checks, you can [review the results on the dashboards](../../getting-started/review-results-on-dashboards/review-results-on-dashboards.md).